-- 1. Stop the SSO, identify the source and minimize the exposure, - 2.
+- 1. Stop the SSO, identify the source and minimize the exposure - 2.
 If necessary, call TAPS to secure the affected area and post warning signs.
-TAPS has barricades, cones, and fencing available to secure the site, - 3.
-Contain the wastewater discharged to the maximum extent possible by utilizing spill containment devices. - 4.
+TAPS has barricades, cones, and fencing available to secure the site - 3.
+Contain the wastewater discharged to the maximum extent possible by utilizing spill containment devices - 4.
 Determine the location and cause of the SSO.
-Assessment will include a check of the sumps and upstream and downstream manholes, - 5.
+Assessment will include a check of the sumps and upstream and downstream manholes, and volume estimation to the nearest 5 to 10 gallons. - 5.
 Implement appropriate corrective actions.
-This may include the use of vacuum trucks, emergency pumps, stand-by force main, emergency generators, - 6.
-Clean and sanitize the affected area(s), - 7.
-Finalize the documentation for the incident, - 8.
-Review overall response with the Responding Parties, and - 9.
-Sample as necessary.
-Any sampling performed will be coordinated with the Riverside County Public Health Department/Environmental Health Services.
-The sampling methodology needs to be consistent with the sampling requirements outlined in the RWQCB's Sewage Spill Reporting Guidance.
+This may include the use of vacuum trucks, emergency pumps, stand-by force main, emergency generators - 6.
+Clean and sanitize the affected area(s) - 7.
+Finalize reporting documentation using report forms provided by EH&S - 8.
+Review overall response with the responding parties - 9.
+Sample as required by Order No. WQ 2013-0058-EXEC, Amending Monitoring and Reporting Program for Statewide General Waste Discharge Requirements for Sanitary Sewer Systems.

-6.5 Training
+6.6.
+Training

 Training on SSO response procedures will be conducted for members of departments responsible for implementing the OERP.
-EH&S is responsible for providing exposure control training for Plant Services and Housing Operations staff.
-Facilities Maintenances, Plant Services and Maintenance Services, Housing Operations are responsible for providing technical training for their respective staff responsible for SSO response.
+EH&S is responsible for providing exposure control training for staff.
+Facilities Services and EH&S are responsible for providing technical training for staff responsible for SSO response.